-despatches from Northern Mexico state that it is expected within the next three months that 3,000 American troops will be organised on the Rio Grande, properly armed and equipped for the purpose of marching upon the city of Mexico.
+THE UNITED STATES AND MEXICO. - Private despatches from Northern Mexico state that it is expected within the next three months that 3,000 American troops will be organised on the Rio Grande, properly armed and equipped for the pur-pose of marching upon the city of Mexico.
 On the 22nd of July General Degollado was at Tampico, actively preparing for a new campaign.
-Garcia had issued a proclamation, at Matamoros, calling the liberals to arms.
+General Garcia had issued a proclamation, at Matamoros, calling the liberals to arms.
 A conducta with 600,000 dols. in specie was on its way to Matamoros.
-The Juarez decree had been most enthusiastically received.
+The Juarez decreen had been most enthusiastically received.
 It was reported than Santa Anna was at Caquetel, but this is not believed.
 Lately advices from Vera Cruz to the 28th state that Miramon had issued a manifesto in which he promises to protect the clergy in their power and wealth, favours the plan of a dictatorial government, and declares it to be the traditional policy of Mexico to guard against the encroachments of the United States.

-South American Revolutions.-From Peru we learn that the revolution of Zehaldos had been quelled, and the troops who revolted and the people had returned to their allegiance.
-There was a good deal of talk of war with Bolivia, growing out of the refusal of Peru to punish her prefects for conniving at the invasion of a party of revolutionists of the former country.
-Chili and New Granada had withdrawn their offers of mediation between Peru and Ecuador.
-The accounts from Ecuador report that the revolution of Garcia Moreno and his companions against the government of President Robles had completely failed, and Moreno was in Peru. was in the hands of the Government, and all the revolutionists had dispersed.
+South American Revolutions .-- From Peru we learn that the revolution of Zehaldos had been quelled, and the troops who revolted and the people refusal of Peru to punish her prefects for conniving at the invasion of a party of revolutionists of the former country.
+Chili and New Granada had with-drawn their offers of mediation between Peru and Ecuador.
+The accounts from Ecuador report that against the government of President Robles had completely failed, and Moreno was in Peru.
+Quito was in the hands of the Government, and all the revolutionists had dispersed.
 Guayaquil was strictly blockaded by the Peruvian fleet, several foreign vessels having been prevented lately from entering the river.
-The President of Peru had not commenced his war against Ecuador, although he had been forwarding troops to the Ecuadorian frontier, and making other active preparations for entering the field.
+The President of Peru had not commenced his war against Ecuador, although he had been forwarding troops to the Ecuadorian fromhad been forwarding troops to the Ecuadorian frontier, and making other active preparations for entering the field.
 Garcia Moreno had joined Cas-tilla, and hoped to aid him, through the defeated revolutionists, in bringing Ecuador to terms.